 Do you have any structured systems to reward team and individual performance?

 How much cross-communication is there between departments?

-These questions might seem insignificant or even useless, but they can be your final chance to express how happy you are of being considered for the position.
+These questions might seem insignificant or even useless, but they can be your final chance to express how happy you are about being considered for the position.

 What do you think matters most to do a good job here?